yangao07/abPOA/README.md

 ![pog](https://github.com/yangao07/abPOA/blob/master/pog.png)

 ## <a name="dev"></a>For development
 abPOA is not only a standalone tool for MSA and consensus calling, it can also work as a programming library. [example.c](example.c) shows how to use the C APIs of abPOA to perform MSA and generate a consensus from a set of sequences.
+Basically, the library file `libabpoa.a` and two header files [abpoa.h](include/abpoa.h) and [simd_instruction.h](include/simd_instruction.h) are needed to make abPOA work in your program.

 abPOA also provides Python bindings of all the C APIs.
-Refer to [python/README.md](python/README.md) for more details.
+Refer to [python/README.md](python) for more details.

 ## <a name="contact"></a>Contact
 Yan Gao yangao07@hit.edu.cn

+Yi Xing XINGYI@email.chop.edu

 Yadong Wang ydwang@hit.edu.cn